Are You Smarter than a 5th Grader? (American game show): Celebrity Are You Smarter than a 5th Grader?

 Beginning in season 2, many celebrities played the game and donated their winnings to the charity of their choice.
 Of these celebrities, Nobel Prize winner George Smoot was the most successful celebrity upon becoming the second contestant to win the $1 million top prize.
-A few other celebrities won $500,000 for their charities, which include Gene Simmons who played for Glazer Pediatrics AIDS Foundation, and former Jeopardy! champion Ken Jennings, which allowed him to reclaim the record for the most money won on American game shows.
+A few other celebrities won $500,000 for their charities, which include Gene Simmons who played for Glazer Pediatrics AIDS Foundation, and former Jeopardy! champion (now host) Ken Jennings, which allowed him to reclaim the record for the most money won on American game shows.

 Syndicated version

 A half-hour daily syndicated version of the show, also with Foxworthy as host, began airing on September 21, 2009, for season 1, and Season 2 premiered on September 20, 2010.
 This version features a top prize of $250,000 and a tweaked format between the prime time version and the daytime version.

 On March 24, 2011, the show was canceled along with Don't Forget the Lyrics! due to low ratings.
 Reruns continued on several cable outlets for a year afterward, as well as Light TV until the network dissolved in January 2021.

 On the syndicated version, each class had three kids in each episode, but there were nine kids who traded off with one another throughout both seasons.
 They were, as reflected in the table below: